azad6629/multi-scale_dvq/README.md

-Entropy-Guided Multi-Scale Dynamic Vector Quantization for Robust Medical Image Representation This repository contains the implementation of the method proposed in the paper "Entropy-Guided Multi-Scale Dynamic Vector Quantization for Robust Medical Image Representation".
+#Entropy-Guided Multi-Scale Dynamic Vector Quantization for Robust Medical Image Representation
+This repository contains the implementation of the method proposed in the paper "Entropy-Guided Multi-Scale Dynamic Vector Quantization for Robust Medical Image Representation"

-Project Overview
+#Project Overview
 This project implements a novel approach for robust medical image representation using multi-scale dynamic vector quantization.
 The current implementation focuses on training the model using the NIH dataset with a DenseNet121 backbone.

 Setup
 Prerequisites